Plaza de Armas metro station

 Plaza de Armas is a transfer station between the Line 3 and Line 5 of the Santiago Metro.
 It is located under the Plaza de Armas of Santiago.
 The Line 5 station was opened on 3 March 2000 as part of the extension of the line from Baquedano to Santa Ana.
 The Line 3 station was opened on 22 January 2019 as part of the inaugural section of the line, from Los Libertadores to Fernando Castillo Velasco.

+In January 2022, architects Loreto Lyon and Alejandro Beals, designers of the building over the station, were recognized as "Architects of the Year" by CityLab Santiago for their project.

 Nearby points of interest include the Metropolitan Cathedral of Santiago, Central Post Office Building, Palacio de la Real Audiencia de Santiago, Santo Domingo Church and the Casa Colorada.